-Maintaining or improving water quality for activities such as boating and wading, where there is a low probability of water being swallowed
+Maintaining or improving water quality for activities such as boating and wading, where there is a low probability of water being swallowed.

 - This objective applies to all waters but may not be achievable for some time in some areas.
-Section 3 indicates the priority sites for early achievement of the objective in this catchment. - Secondary contact recreation applies in waterways where communities do not require water quality of a level suited to primary contact recreation, or where primary contact recreation will be possible only in the future.
+Section 3 indicates the priority sites for early achievement of the objective in this catchment. - Secondary contact recreation applies in waterways where communities do not require primary contact water quality or where primary contact recreation is only possible in the future.